Kanał: Themes

-The descent into the sewers has been compared to Dante’s depiction of the souls damned in his Inferno, and acknowledged as such by Wajda.
-Biographer Bolesław Michałek writes:

-Kanał is permeated by a virtually unrelieved mood of despair, bitterness and resignation.
+The descent into the sewers has been compared to Dante's depiction of the souls damned in his Inferno, and acknowledged as such by Wajda.
+Michałek writes: "Kanał is permeated by a virtually unrelieved mood of despair, bitterness and resignation.
 The whole structure is pivoted on the idea that there is no way out, no hope, no chance of deliverance.
-As in Dante, there is only a succession of narrowing circles of torment.
+As in Dante, there is only a succession of narrowing circles of torment."

 Political assessment

-The historical subject that Wajda addressed in Kanal was one of the most politically and socially charged topics in post-war Poland.
-Like the other films in his war trilogy, Kanal was “an honest and valuable attempt to portray the complexity of Polish contemporary history and politics.”
-The film “masterfully” dramatizes the tragic fate of the men and women of a small unit of Polish Home Army resistance fighters.
-Biographer Bolestaw Michalek provides the context: